PotatoParser/ffmpeg-cli/README.md

 console.log(ffmpeg.runSync("-version"));
 ```
 ## Hassle Free!
-No need to install other programs as ffmpeg-cli will download and unzip necessary binaries for your OS!
+No need to install other programs as ffmpeg-cli will download and extract necessary binaries for your OS!

 ## Supported OS
 + MacOS ~ 64 bit